Author resource center

 Social media

-O’Reilly is currently active on LinkedIn and Twitter.
-Be sure to follow us on both platforms for announcements about your book and other O’Reilly authors.
-Whether you use social media regularly or not, it’s a good way to spread the word about your new release.
+O’Reilly is currently active on LinkedIn, and from time to time, we’ll share announcements about upcoming books.
+(Please note: This is up to our discretion.
+We don’t promote every new release.)
+Be sure to follow us for all the latest O’Reilly news.
+And whether you use it regularly or not, social media is a good way for you to spread the word about your new release too.
 Here are some tips for posting about your book:

-• Consider pinning the tweet announcing the release of your book at the top of your profile, like author James Urquhart, or in your header, like author Andrew Stellman.
+- Consider pinning a post announcing the release of your book at the top of your profile, like author James Urquhart, or in your header, like author Andrew Stellman.

-• Finally, always tag @OReillyMedia on Twitter and LinkedIn.
-We’ll like your post and share as often as possible.
+- Finally, always tag O’Reilly on LinkedIn.
+We’ll like your posts and share them as often as possible.

 Dedicated book website